iMohamedSamir/MERNG-simple-blog-boilerplate/README.md

 - [ ] Admin to be able to delete any Post.
 - [ ] Dynamic pages system (Admin is able to create/edit/delete new pages and its content)
 - [ ] Users to be able to delete their own Posts.
-- [ ] User to be able to see he's own posts in the Profile page
+- [ ] User to be able to see their own posts in the Profile page
 - [ ] User to be able to edit his basic information.
 - [ ] users to be able to upload Post Feature Image.
 - [ ] Textrich editor.